Updated June 11, 2022

 Nikon obviously did not endorse PP's approach (don't you wish cameras were still tested like this? :-)) of overboosting the F4 by 33%, so why did they do it?
 Lithium manganese batteries (the traditional 3-volt cell type) were all the rage in the late '80's.
 Photography writers were in love with their high power-to-weight ratio and longevity compared to alkalines and rechargeables of the day.
 And the manufacturers were already changing many of their fancy new power-hungry auto focus SLRs over to these types of batteries in two-cell 6V configurations.
 What the PP staffers were hoping for was that Nikon was going to offer a 12-volt (4 - 3V cells) lithium-powered version of the F4S (making it lighter and the grip more compact & as a bonus, shoot at 9 fps) in the future.
 So, in their curiosity, they tested the camera at 12V to see if the margins that Nikon had built into it would make their wish feasible.
 Nikon did not have that eventuality in mind at all, and told PP that running the F4S at that rate could create other timing problems (bet they didn't see that one coming ;-)).
 A perhaps unintended side effect was demonstrating that the F4 had been built with a fairly hefty margin of safety in its electronics (as it should have been).

 So if you have an F4S (with the MB-21) or an F4E (with the MB-23) should you push it with lithiums?
 That is a tougher decision than with the standard F4, as it definitely will run you closer to the margins.
 Remember this important fact though, the 17% overvoltage lasts for 2 milliseconds and then drops to less than 9.4V.
 So it's not like the camera is 17% overboosted all of the time.
 It would be more like 0.2% of the time.
 This is not being stated to pressure anyone into using lithiums in these cameras, it is just about trying to provide as much information as possible so you can make an informed decision, not one based on hearsay and supposition.
 It is notable that many F4S & E owners testify that they have used lithiums for years with no problems whatsoever.
-I have not been able to find a single documented case of lithiums being responsible for the destruction of an F4.
-That doesn't necessarily mean that there aren't any, it just means I haven't found one yet.
+I have not been able to find a single documented case of lithiums being responsible for the destruction of an F4 (or any other camera, for that matter).
+That doesn't necessarily mean that there aren't any examples, it just means I haven't found one yet.
 It also does not mean that if you choose to use lithiums, you will never have an electrical problem with an F4.
 Any electronic device can fail, even when all possible precautions are taken.
 And there are myriads of ways in which it can fail.
-These cameras are a minimum of 20 years old now, so the possiblilty of electronic failure should be kept in mind when thinking of purchasing one, even though they are one of the most reliable cameras ever made and they are a steal value-wise.
+These cameras are a minimum of 25 years old now, so the possiblilty of electronic failure should be kept in mind when thinking of purchasing one, even though they are one of the most reliable cameras ever made and they are a steal value-wise.
 You need to go with what makes you feel comfortable.
 After all, it's your camera.
 It's not for me or anyone else to make up your mind about risk.